marvinlabs/acra-server/README.md

 - Dashboard for all applications with some statistics
 - Dashboard for a single application with some statistics

+## Demo

+There is a demo server running (with very few crashes halas, we are looking for crash data to feed this DB): http://acra-server-demo.marvinlabs.com/dashboard

 ## Installation

 The app can be installed on your server using two methods: